jbnicolai/koaning.github.io/koaning-blog/content/simulating-monopoly.md

 A previous version of this blogpost had the worst typo ever.
 I simulated everything using `np.random.randint(1,6)` which only samples between 1-5.
 This led to a lot more jail time because it was much more likely to get there.

 I've been trending on hackernews, I've been linked to in boing-boing; 14000 views later and nobody mentioned the error.
 Thankfully, I have a collegue who doesn't mind pointing out flaws in my code (holla at you Niels).
-The numbers have changes slightly and so have the conclusions.
+The numbers have changed slightly and so have the conclusions.

 <br>